 - Clinical Assistant Professorship in 2016 at Chinese University of Hong Kong

-Distinguished Professor, Department of Cardiology, The Second Hospital, Tianjin Medical University, Tianjin
+Distinguished Professorship in Cardiology, Department of Cardiology, The Second Hospital, Tianjin Medical University, Tianjin

 Principal Investigator, Tianjin Key Laboratory of Ionic-Molecular Function of Cardiovascular Disease, Tianjin Institute of Cardiology, Tianjin